 You should notice the wall thickness change, but the wall cavity lines and hatch are not showing yet.
 This is controlled by the Detail Level option for each view.

-20. Click on Detail Level icon in the lower-left corner of the Drawing Window.
+18. Click on Detail Level icon in the lower-left corner of the Drawing Window, on the View Control Bar.